-You can rent a Zipcar on an hourly or daily basis.
-Through the company’s website or mobile app, you specify a start and end time for your reservation (you can begin your trip early if the car isn’t in use by another driver).
-If availability allows, you can reserve a car up to half an hour before your desired start time – and you can reserve up to a year in advance.
+You can rent a Zipcar on an hourly or daily basis: as little as 30 minutes for one-way journeys and one hour for round-trip rentals, to as long as seven days for one-ways and round-trips.
+Through the company’s website or mobile app, you specify a start and end time for your reservation.
+You can begin your trip early if the car isn’t in use by another driver.
+If availability allows, you can reserve a car as late as 30 minutes before your desired start time – and you can reserve up to a year in advance.

-For reservations less than 8 hours, you can shorten or cancel up to 3 hours before the trip starts.
+For reservations less than eight hours, you can shorten or cancel up to three hours before the trip starts.
 For longer trips, you need to give 24 hours’ notice.
 If you fail to do so, you’re charged the full amount of the original reservation.
 You can extend your reservation at any time with no penalty, provided you don’t overlap with someone else’s booking.

 To unlock the vehicle, tap your Zipcard to the windshield reader.
 Your trip’s meter starts running whenever you unlock the car, or at your reservation’s start time, whichever is earlier.
 Start the car with a regular key (usually hanging from the steering column) or a push-button starter, depending on the model.
 You can make as many stops as you like on your trip, but you continue to be charged until your reservation’s end time, even if you return the vehicle early.

 When your trip is over, the company automatically charges your stored credit card.
 If you drive more than 180 miles in a given trip, you’re charged 45 cents for each additional mile.
-Zipcar pays for fuel and insurance on the vehicle, though you may be hit with a fee if you get a ticket, have an accident, or fail to refill a low tank.
+Zipcar pays for fuel and insurance on the vehicle, though you may be hit with a fee if you get a ticket, have an accident, fail to refill a low tank, or pass through a highway or bridge toll.
 If you return the vehicle late, you’re fined anywhere from $50 to $150, depending on how late you are.

-- Occasional Driving Plan: $60 annual fee, prorated and refunded if you cancel before a year passes.
-Each co-driver costs an additional $30 per year.
-Weekday hourly rates for basic cars (non-luxury sedans and hatchbacks) typically range from $7 to $10, depending on the city.
-Weekend rates range from $8 to $11.
+- Occasional Driving Plan: Usually comes with a $25 application fee and $70 annual fee, prorated and refunded if you cancel before a year passes.
+Each co-driver costs an additional $35 per year, plus another $25 application fee.
+Weekday hourly rates for basic cars (non-luxury sedans and hatchbacks) typically range from $8 to $12, depending on the city.
+Weekend rates range from $7 to $11.
 Daily rates range from $60 to $90, depending on the city and time of week.
-For instance, the regular rate in Houston is $9 per weekday hour or $10 per weekend hour, compared to $73 per full weekday or $80 per full weekend day.
-Prices may be higher for a nicer or larger car, such as a Ford Escape SUV or a BMW 3-series sedan ($10 or $11 per weekday hour, respectively, in Houston).
+For instance, the regular rate in Phoenix is $10 per weekday hour and $9 per weekend hour, compared to $79 per full weekday and $69 per full weekend day.

-- Monthly Driving Plan: $6 monthly fee, which is not refunded if you cancel before the month is up.
-Each co-driver costs $3 extra per month.
-This makes for an annual fee of $72 for a single driver.
+- Monthly Driving Plan: Usually comes with a $7 monthly fee, which is not refunded if you cancel before the month is up.
+Each co-driver costs $3.50 extra per month.
+This makes for an annual fee of $84 for a single driver.
 Rates are identical to the Occasional Driving Plan.

-- Business Plan: Business plans cost $75 to set up and $25 per driver, per year.
+- Business Plan: Business plans come with a one-time application fee, ongoing annual fees, and per-driver fees.
+These vary by location and organization, but are generally higher than personal plan fees.
+Like personal plans, business plans also have hourly and daily rates.
 On weekdays, hourly and daily rates are discounted slightly (roughly 5%, depending on location).
 Weekend rates aren’t discounted at all.
 There’s also a special 7am to 7pm business rate that’s 10% to 20% lower than the full daily rate, depending on the city.
+In some cities, specialized vehicles, such as pickup trucks and vans, are available, generally at higher hourly and daily rates.
 You can use a single credit card for the whole account or bill each driver separately.

 - Student/Faculty Plan: Students and faculty may get special pricing, sign-up credits, and other perks for joining Zipcar if there’s a lot at their university.
-For instance, Zipcar’s University of Alabama hub offers a $35 driving credit to all new members.
 Rates vary by place, but tend to be on the low end of the Occasional and Monthly Driving Plan rates.